siemens/ix/packages/documentation/docs/controls/blind.md

 ### Create accordion

 Multiple blinds can be placed below each other to create an accordion.
-The recommended distance between the blinds is ...
+The recommended distance between the blinds is 8 px/ ... rem

 ![Blind states collapsed](/img/pattern_illustrations/Blind_accordion.png)